RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

-**YOU CAN FIND THE FULL CODE ON https://github.com/RPallas92/math_parser/blob/main/src/main.rs**
+**YOU CAN FIND THE FULL CODE ON:** https://github.com/RPallas92/math_parser/blob/main/src/main.rs

 ---